Laura-Legat/Introduction-to-AI-in-Medicine/README.md

-# MedMNIST-CNN
-Code repository for the MedMNIST Image Classification Challenge
+# Introduction for AI in Medicine